coderefinery/github-without-command-line/_episodes/01-intro.md

 - Commits form a graph (directed and acyclic).
 - The graph can branch (c2) and merge (m1).
-- Git branches and tags are pointers (labels) to commits.
+- Git branches are pointers (labels) to commits.
 - Often we call the main development line `master`.

 Here we have two branches, one is called `master`, the other is called `some-idea`: